braekevelt/keras-wrappers/README.md

 ```

 ## Training
-Training saves epochs (if not interrupted).
+Training saves epochs (if not interrupted) and applies both types of preprocessing.
 ```python
 my_model.train(x, y)
 ```